Jestercheek123/EvaP/Publishing-Results.md

 * the number of voters devided by the number of the course's participants is higher than or equal to ```MIN_ANSWER_PERCENTAGE``` (standard value: 20%)

 The variables can be defined in the settings.

+\**) Comments can be marked as private during the review process.
+Such comments can only be seen by the person about whom the comment was written (and by staff users).
+The responsible person and delegates can not see them.

 Users can only access the results page if they can see at least a part of the results.
 Otherwise the results are not linked at the semester's result overview page.